Christmas Gift Ideas

 - Have they admired a particular item in a store, or made a remark about something they've seen a friend wear?
 These subtle (or not-so-subtle) clues will help lead you to a gift they'll love.

-- Do you know of anything they have that's torn up or worn out that you could replace?
+- Do you know of anything they have that is worn out and that you could replace?

 - Could they use a duplicate of something for the office or for the car?